AustralianCancerDataNetwork/auscatverse/_sources/simulation/SIMULATION.md.txt

 To complete the steps in this guide, ensure you have:

 - AusCAT Dockerhub access token.
-- Unversity affiliated account and access to `ACDN-AusCAT-Sim` project (if intending to use NECTAR cloud).
+- University affiliated account and access to `ACDN-AusCAT-Sim` project (if intending to use NECTAR cloud).

 If you require either of these please contact your AusCAT representative.